DerekSeverson/gulp-inject-stringified-html/README.md

 + **GOOD** - embed template in View logic at build time.

-The `gulp-inject-stringified-html` does just that!!
+The `gulp-inject-stringified-html` gulp plugin does just that!!

 ## Usage